onthebusiness/harelang.org/content/tutorials/introduction.md

 itself, which is allocated with sufficient space to store any of the valid types.

+There are a number of ways to examine the tag of a tagged union.
+The most common approach is to use [match expressions](#match), which are explained later.
+Two additional ways exist: the `is` and `as` operators.

-The `is` operators is provided to examine the tag of a tagged union; it will be return true if the value in a tagged union is of the desired type.
+The `is` operator is a boolean expression which tests tag of a tagged union against a type.

 ```hare
 let x: (i32 | f32) = 13.37;